Francesco-Sovrano/chain-of-illocution/README.md

 ## Repository Contents

-This repository comprises various tools, scripts, and data essential for replicating the findings of our ICSE 2025 paper.
+This repository comprises various tools, scripts, and data essential for replicating the findings of our paper.
 Here's a detailed breakdown:

 1. **explanation_analysis**
    - Scripts for running experiments the experiments of RQ1 & RQ2.